Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Proof of Lemma

 \section{Proof of Lemma~\ref{pr3}}

-\begin{proof} The network topology is a random graph, therefore, at each time step $\mathrm{k}$, the set of randomly established edges determines the space wherein the relative phases evolve until the next time step $\mathrm{k+1}$.
+\begin{proof} The network topology is a random graph, therefore, at each time step $\mathrm{k}$, the set of randomly established edges determines the space wherein the relative phases evolve until $\mathrm{k+1}$.
 Thus, the probability space is the countable set of spaces that are randomly selected by multiple independent Bernoulli processes.
-The probability space is countable because it may contain at least one space (correspond to the null graph) and at most $2^m$ spaces (corresponding to the maximal graph).
-Since $p$ is a fixed non-zero probability and the topology of the network at a time $\mathrm{k}$ is independent of the states $\theta_i(\mathrm{t})$, $\mathrm{t}<\mathrm{k}$, the dynamics of the state $\theta_i(\mathrm{k+1})$ only depends on $\theta_i(\mathrm{k})$ and the random topology determined by $p$ and hence \eqref{eq:rand1} is a Markov chain.
-Due to the independence of the Bernoulli processes over time and also $p$ being a non-zero probability, the countable set of probability spaces is $\psi$-irreducible (Definition \ref{def:irreducibility}, also \cite[Ch.4]{meyn2012markov}).
-In other words, from one time step to the other, there is a non-zero probability that each element of the countable state space becomes the evolution space for the relative phase process. \end{proof}
+The probability space may contain at least one space (correspond to the null graph) and at most $2^m$ spaces (corresponding to the maximal graph).
+Since $p$ is a fixed non-zero probability and the topology of the network at a time $\mathrm{k}$ is independent of the states $\theta_i(\mathrm{t})$, $\mathrm{t}<\mathrm{k}$, the dynamics $\theta_i(\mathrm{k+1})$ only depends on $\theta_i(\mathrm{k})$, and the random topology determined by $p$ and hence \eqref{eq:rand1} is a Markov chain.
+Due to the independence of the Bernoulli processes over time and also $p$ being a non-zero probability, the countable set of probability spaces is $\psi$-irreducible (Definition \ref{def:irreducibility}, also \cite[Ch.4]{meyn2012markov}). \end{proof}